Safest Teeth Whiteners

 Yes.
 Xylitol is a healthy sugar substitute for three reasons:

-Xylitol has fewer calories than sugar.
-There are about 9 calories per teaspoon of xylitol compared to 16 calories per teaspoon of sugar.1
+Xylitol has fewer calories than regular table sugar.
+It contains approximately 9 calories per teaspoon, compared to sugar, which contains 16.1

 Xylitol is a healthy alternative to sugar for people who want to: